Marcia Adler, LCSW (Deceased)

 Chicago, IL 60602

-Rita Sussman, PhD, is currently an advanced candidate at CCP.
-She is on the faculty of the Child and Adolescent Psychoanalytic Psychotherapy Training Program at the Institute for Psychoanalysis (CAPPT) and the Institute for Clinical Social Work, and consults with educational therapists, schools and parents.
+Rita Sussman, PhD, is a graduate of CCP and is currently on the faculty of the Child and Adolescent Psychoanalytic Psychotherapy Training Program at the Institute for Psychoanalysis (CAPPT) and the Institute for Clinical Social Work, and consults with educational therapists, schools and parents.
 She earned her PhD from the University of Chicago, and trained as a psychotherapist of children and adults at Michael Reese Hospital and at CAPPT.
 Her specialty is the interplay between emotional development and learning, and she has an expertise in working with children and adults with learning disabilities and attentional difficulties.
 She also has interests in psychoanalytic supervision and in parenting through the life cycle.
 Her private practice in Chicago is oriented towards psychoanalysis and psychoanalytic psychotherapy with children, adolescents and adults.

 Johanna Krout Tabin, PhD, ABPP, was a founder, supervisor, teacher, and board member of CCP, as well as chair of the Curriculum Committee.
 She received her doctorate in Human Development (Psychology Major) at the University of Chicago and subsequently her psychoanalytic training at the Hampstead Child Therapy Course in London under Anna Freud, at a time when psychologists had to look abroad for psychoanalytic education.
 She continued her training for twelve years in a Problem Seminar with Bruno Bettelheim.
 She served on six boards connected with psychoanalysis, including the American Board of Professional Psychology (Psychoanalysis) and Psychoanalytic Psychology.
 She is the author or presenter of over 100 psychoanalytic contributions.
 In April, 2010, she received the Lifetime Achievement Award from Division 39.